misterunknown/ifm/README.md

 ## docker

-The docker image is based on alpine 3.5 for a small image footprint, with necessary apache, php and supporting packages installed.
+The docker image is based on alpine 3.5 for a small image footprint, with necessary apache, php and supporting packages installed and exposes port 80.

 ### build image

 Run the following command from the top source dir:

-`docker build -t ifm -f docker/Docker .`
+`docker build -t ifm .`

 ### run image

-The script installed inside the image at `/var/www/html/index.php`.
+The script is installed inside the image at `/var/www/html/index.php`.
 Its default configuration is unchanged, thus it will display the contents of the document root (`/var/www/html`).

 Here is an example of how to start up a container with this image:
 `docker run --rm -i -p "9090:80" -v "/data:/var/www/html/data" ifm`